patrickfox/a11ykit/README.md

 $.announce(message, manner)
 ```

-__Note:__ Requires a dedicated #a11y_announcer container with a hard-coded aria-live attribute that stays in the page at all times.
+__Note:__ Requires a dedicated #a11y_announcer container with a hard-coded aria-live attribute that stays in the page at all times. _This element cannot be created dynamically and must be in the page on page load._

 ### Example
 ```